Managing Recruitment Client Expectations: Delivering Expected Results

 Initial Client Consultation

 The foundation of managing client expectations begins with the initial consultation.
 This is the opportune moment for the recruiter to establish rapport and trust.
 It’s also a time to have open and honest discussions about the client’s recruitment goals and needs.
+By setting clear and realistic agenda, you lay the groundwork for a successful partnership.
 By setting a clear and realistic agenda, you lay the groundwork for a successful partnership.
+This foundation is crucial in recruitment, where aligning expectations can make or break the process.

 Defining the Recruitment Process